P3ter/PluXml-Contrib/README.md

 PluXml
 ======

-Mes travaux sur PluXml (plugins, boutons editeurs, etc)
+Works on PluXml (plugins, the¨mes, ...)